 Donated items worth checking in Leyland

 A small number of donation types deserve a pause before they are priced in a Leyland shop.
-Gold and silver jewellery can carry a faint hallmark that is easy to overlook; watches hold value even when broken; silver cutlery and ornaments are routinely confused with plate; and coins or medals often turn up loose among costume pieces.
+Gold and silver jewellery can carry a hallmark faint enough to miss altogether.
+A broken watch still holds value.
+Silver cutlery and ornaments are easily mistaken for plate, and coins or medals often turn up loose among the costume pieces.

 Getting it wrong carries a hidden cost.
 Price a precious-metal item as costume jewellery and it goes for a pound or two, with the rest of its worth never reaching the charity at all.
 The rail gives no hint that anything was lost.